foundersandcoders/slack-etiquette/README.md

 ## Welcome!

-Welcome to the Foundesr and Coders Slack room for our applicants.
+Welcome to the Founders and Coders Slack for applicants.
 Here are some guidlines to help you familarise yourself with our online community.

 ## Overview

 * [Contributing](#contributing)
 * [Getting started](#getting-started)
 * [Etiquette](#etiquette)

+## Contributing

+This is a community resource.
+If you feel there are aspects to this guideline which should be modified, please open a pull request with your suggested changes at www.github.com/foundersandcoders/slack-etiquette.

 ## Getting started